 Gary Chamberlain's research topicshave included panel data, returns to schooling, factor structure in large asset markets,semiparametric efficiency, the structure of wages, and applications of decision theory ineconometrics.
 He is a Fellow of the Econometric Society and was a Member of its Councilfrom 1988 to 1993, and he gave the Fisher-Schultz Lecture in 2001.
 He is a Fellow of theAmerican Academy of Arts and Sciences, a Fellow of the American Association for theAdvancement of Science, and a Member of the National Academy of Sciences....
 Read more about Gary Chamberlain

 Raj Chetty is the William A. Ackman Professor of Public Economics at Harvard University.
-He is also the Director of the Equality of Opportunity Project, which uses “big data” to understand how we can give children from disadvantaged backgrounds better chances of succeeding.
+He is also the Director of Opportunity Insights, which uses “big data” to understand how we can give children from disadvantaged backgrounds better chances of succeeding.
 Chetty's research combines empirical evidence and economic theory to help design more effective government policies.
 His work on topics ranging from tax policy and unemployment insurance to education and affordable housing has been widely cited in academia, media outlets, and Congressional testimony....
 Read more about Raj Chetty

 Gabriel Chodorow-Reich is an assistant professor of economics at Harvard.
 His research focuses on macroeconomics, finance, and labor economics.
 Gabriel received his Ph.D. from the University of California at Berkeley in 2013.
 From 2009-2010, he served as an economist on the White House Council of Economic Advisers.
 He received his A.B. (magna cum laude) in Social Studies from Harvard in 2005.